Pickling: Southeast Asia

 Singapore, Indonesian and Malaysian pickles, called acar are typically made out of cucumber, carrot, bird's eye chilies, and shallots, these items being seasoned with vinegar, sugar and salt.
 Fruits, such as papaya and pineapple, are also sometimes pickled.
+In Malaysia, it's common for pickles to be made in brine (usually made with sugar or starchy water to provide the best environment for fermentation).
+These pickles, known locally as jeruk, are made from unripe mango, papaya, pineapple and lime.
+Eaten with a meal, or on its own as a snack, jeruk is especially popular among children.

 In the Philippines, pickling is a common method of preserving food, with many commonly eaten foods pickled, traditionally done using large earthen jars.
 The process is known as buro or binuro.
-Pickling was a common method of preserving a large variety of foods like fish throughout the archipelago before the advent of refrigeration, but its popularity is now confined to vegetables and fruits.
+Pickling was a common method of preserving a large variety of foods such as fish throughout the archipelago before the advent of refrigeration, but its popularity is now confined to vegetables and fruits.
 Atchara is primarily made out of julienned green papaya, carrots, and shallots, seasoned with cloves of garlic and vinegar; but could include ginger, bell peppers, white radishes, cucumbers or bamboo shoots.
 Pickled unripe mangoes or burong mangga, unripe tomatoes, guavas, jicama, bitter gourd and other fruit and vegetables still retain their appeal.
 Siling labuyo, sometimes with garlic and red onions, is also pickled in bottled vinegar and is a staple condiment in Filipino cuisine.

 In Vietnamese cuisine, vegetable pickles are called dưa muối ("salted vegetables") or dưa chua ("sour vegetables").
 Dưa chua or dưa góp is made from a variety of fruits and vegetables, including cà pháo, eggplant, Napa cabbage, kohlrabi, carrots, radishes, papaya, cauliflower, and sung.
 Dưa chua made from carrots and radishes are commonly added to bánh mì sandwiches.
 Dưa cải muối is made by pressing and sun-drying vegetables such as cải xậy and gai choy.
 Nhút mít is a specialty of Nghệ An and Hã Tĩnh provinces made from jackfruit.

 In Burma, tea leaves are pickled to produce lahpet, which has strong social and cultural importance.

+Lahpet thoke (tea leaf salad) is a popular dish made with fermented tea leaves, garlic, peanuts, sesame seeds, dried shrimp, and other seasonings.
+It is often served as a delicacy at social gatherings and plays a role in traditional ceremonies.
+The tradition of pickling tea leaves dates back centuries and is unique to Burmese cuisine.

 East Asia

 A wide variety of foods are pickled throughout East Asia.
 The pickles are often sweet, salty, and/or spicy and preserved in sweetened solutions or oil.

-China is home to a huge variety of pickled vegetables, including radish, baicai (Chinese cabbage, notably suan cai, pao cai, and Tianjin preserved vegetable), zha cai, chili pepper (e.g. duo jiao), and cucumbers, among many others.
+China is home to first documented origins of fermented salt pickles, based upon a poem written around 7th century BCE.
+The practice of pickling then spread across Asia, consisting of a large variety of vegetables, including radish, baicai (Chinese cabbage, notably suan cai, pao cai, and Tianjin preserved vegetable), zha cai, chili pepper (e.g. duo jiao), and cucumbers, among many others.

-Japanese tsukemono (pickled foods) include takuan (daikon), umeboshi (ume plum), tataki gobo (burdock root), gari & beni shōga (ginger), turnip, cucumber, and Chinese cabbage.

-The Korean staple kimchi is usually made from pickled napa cabbage and radish, but is also made from green onions, garlic stems, chives and a host of other vegetables.
-Jangajji is another banchan consisting of pickled vegetables.